Fox Family Stories

 Tombstone of Rebecca Fox (Reva Heft), with a Hebrew inscription naming her father as Zeev Tzvi.

 Tombstone of Rebecca Fox (Reva Heft), d.
 2 Aug 1926.
 Findagrave memorial 214466405.
-Hebrew patronymic read S003R; reading owner-confirmed.
+AI-assisted reading of the Hebrew, owner-confirmed against the photograph.

 Reading Reva's stone